htasoftware99/Colorectal_Cancer_Prediction/README.md

 ## Kubeflow Pipeline

 The `kubeflow_pipeline/mlops_pipeline.py` file defines the MLOps pipeline for this project.
 This pipeline automates the machine learning workflow, including data processing, model training, and evaluation.

-## Future Work

-*   Implement user authentication and authorization.
-*   Expand the dataset to improve model accuracy.
-*   Add more advanced data visualizations.
-*   Deploy the application to a cloud platform.